Culture

 Wool: the foundation of Tibetan culture

 Wool is an integral part of ancient Tibetan civilization that has served many purposes throughout Tibetan history.
 Early nomadic tribes used woolen rugs as saddles for long journeys on horseback, while others used rugs for trade or to present to monasteries as gifts.
-Wool was used to make clothes, tents, and blankets—which are essential to surviving the harsh Tibetan winter.
+Wool was used to make clothes, tents, and blanketswhich are essential to surviving the harsh Tibetan winter.
 As a result, the vast majority of Tibetan villagers know how to weave.

 In 1959, the invasion of China into Tibet forced thousands of Tibetans to flee to neighboring countries.
 Many settled in the Kathmandu valley in Nepal, where Gyurme Dondup's father became the first rug designer.